Wijaya FC: Present day

 For the 2007–2008 season, they reached the FA Cup final once more, but this time, the armymen came out on top 1–0.
 In 2016, Wijaya competed in the Super League again and finished in third place.
 In their most recent performance during the 2018–19 season, they finished third once more after collecting 37 points from 18 games.
-The club was in 6th place in the 2020 Super League when it was unexpectedly postponed and eventually cancelled due to the ongoing COVID-19 pandemic in the country, ending the tournament with only two matches completed.
+The club was in 6th place in the 2020 Super League when it was unexpectedly postponed and eventually cancelled due to the COVID-19 pandemic in the country, ending the tournament with only two matches completed.
 Wijaya came in third in Group C during the group stage of the 2022 FA Cup and failed to qualify for the knockout stage.